BrandonJR29/portfolio/_projects/2021-06-01-Liquid-Soap-Machine.md

 layout: post
 title:  Liquid Soap Vending Machine
 date:   2021-06-01 00:00:00 -0400
-categories: C/C++ Python IoT FreeRTOS Websocket HTTP OOP
+categories: C/C++ Python IoT FreeRTOS Websocket HTTP OOP Javascript
 ---

 <div style="text-align: justify">
 After some experience developing projects such as IoT products, embedded systems, and control systems under the supervision of a senior engineer and with the support of others Embedded Software Engineers.
 One opportunity showed up and at that time I was on my own, therefore I must design the embedded software solution from the beginning, the test cases, developing a good-performance final product, and achieve all the client requirements.
 The Liquid Soap Vending Machine was one of the best experiences I've ever had, working with people that I didn't know and being in charge of one of the most important parts of the project.
 </div>
 <br/>

 ## The team

 <div style="text-align: justify">